webpack-bundle-analyzer vs webpack-dashboard

 • webpack-bundle-analyzer:

-webpack-bundle-analyzer provides an interactive treemap visualization of the contents of your bundles.
-This allows developers to see the size of each module and its dependencies, making it easier to identify large modules and optimize them effectively.
+webpack-bundle-analyzer provides an interactive treemap visualization of your bundle, allowing you to see the size and structure of each module and dependency.
+This visual representation helps identify large modules and optimize your bundle more effectively.

 • webpack-dashboard: